British sitcom: On the Buses

-Another creation by Ronald Chesney and Ronald Wolfe is On the Buses, starring Reg Varney and Bob Grant.
+Another creation by Ronald Chesney and Ronald Wolfe is On the Buses, starring Reg Varney and Bob Grant in an ensemble cast with Anna Karen, Doris Hare, and Stephen Lewis (Oh, Doctor Beeching!, Last of the Summer Wine).
 Running 1969–1973 for 74 episodes over 7 series, it was initially rejected by the BBC, who did not see much comedy potential in a bus depot as a setting.
 It was then commissioned by Frank Muir, then at London Weekend Television who said it was "rather at the baked beans end of my menu".
 Despite poor critical reception, it gained an audience of up to 20 million.
 It has been described as cliche-ridden, stereotypical, occasionally racist and totally sexist by today's standards, with Varney's and Grant's characters both lecherous womanisers and ethnic minorities used inappropriately for humour.
 As David Stubbs wrote for The Guardian in 2008, Grant and Varney were playing "two conspicuously middle-aged men" (Varney was in his 50s when the series began) pursuing "an endless array of improbably available 'dolly birds' ".
 The series was made into three films, On the Buses (1971), Mutiny on the Buses (1972), and Holiday on the Buses (1973).